 - Any competitive differentiators.
 Does the property have any “sizzle features” that make it unique?

 - Prime location and lot.
 Even if your property needs some serious TLC, if it’s situated in a desirable neighborhood or on a large, private lot, your agent should play up those selling points.

 Zach Kolman, a wholesale property investor in Tampa Bay, Florida, often uses the “wholetailing” strategy to unload fixer-uppers quickly.
-The idea is to fix up the house enough that an end buyer who is looking for a project can get traditional financing, since the property isn’t distressed and doesn’t call for major, time-consuming updates that would keep a bank from lending on it.
+The idea is to fix up the house enough so that buyers are still able to get traditional financing — despite the property’s needed renovations.

-By using the wholetail method, you can widen the pool of potential buyers to include not only investors looking for a project, but also people who are looking to do their own work to make the house exactly what they want.
+By using the wholetail method, you can widen the pool of potential buyers to include not only investors looking for a project but also people who are looking to renovate a home themselves.

 9. Prioritize cash buyers

-Selling your fixer-upper as-is doesn’t have to mean sacrificing all of your profits, but it does mean thinking carefully about picking and choosing which improvements to make, setting the right price, highlighting hidden selling points, and being open to cash buyers.
-Partnering with an agent who has a track record for selling homes that need TLC can give you a step up toward achieving those goals.
+When you have a fixer-upper house that you want to sell fast, it does mean thinking carefully about picking and choosing which improvements to make, setting the right price, highlighting hidden selling points, and being open to cash buyers.

 Header Image Source: (Phil Hearing / Unsplash)